eCubed/DevNotes/2019-06-08-04-templating-exposing-data-and-functionality-to-templates.md

 If we run the application now, we will see the customized heading *and also* the contents of the `#contentTemplate` because `isExpanded` *was* initialized to true by default.

-We're getting somewhere, but now, we still can't click on anything in the custom `#headingTemplate`.
+We're getting somewhere, but now, we still can't click on anything in the custom `#headingTemplate` to toggle the visibility of the `#contentTemplate`.
 We will address how to let the front access a function from inside our component.

 ## Exposing Functions to Custom Templates